The Roaries 2026: Tickets available, book now

 • Requirements: The landlord must have provided a written statement at the start of the tenancy (or by 31 May 2026 for existing tenancies) stating they intend to use Ground 4A.

-• Exclusion: Ground 4A cannot be used if the tenancy was entered into more than 6 months before the tenancy start date, potentially delaying the annual student booking cycle.
+• Exclusion: Ground 4A cannot be used if the tenancy was signed more than 6 months before the tenancy start date.

 3. Financial and Other Changes

 • Ban on Large Rent in Advance: Landlords cannot demand large, multi-month upfront payments (e.g., a whole year's rent).
-Only up to one month's rent can be required in advance, which may impact international students.
+Only up to one month's rent can be required in advance.

 • Rent Increases: Rent can only be increased once per year with two months' notice.